jboss-developer/jboss-wfk-quickstarts/kitchensink-cordova/README.md

 ### Deploy and Access the application

-1. Select your project in JBDS.
+1. Select your project in JBoss Developer Studio.
 2. Click on `Run`, then `Run As` and `Run on iOS Simulator`.

 The iOS simulator will started, and the application will be deployed and run on it.